 This article details the mechanics of the threshold changes and the introduction of the Immigration Salary List (ISL).

-The £41,700 Threshold Explained
+The Salary Threshold Increases

-- The general threshold of £41,700.
+- The general threshold (currently £41,700).

 - The “going rate” for the specific occupation code (SOC 2020).